 - We will have children’s packets with crayons and colouring/activity sheets available for any child(ren) who join us “in person” with their families.
 Each packet will be sanitized following the service.

 - If you so desire, you may provide a personal device with headphones for your child to watch our weekly kids’ videos online (www.arlingtonwoods.ca/kids) as they sit with you during the service.
-These videos will continue to be made available online for families remaining at home.
+These videos will also continue to be made available online for families remaining at home.
+Each week we also send out a KIDZONE email with family discussion questions based on the video lesson and other resources that you could use at home.
+If you would like to receive our KIDZONE emails let Pastor Ben know at firstname.lastname@example.org.

 - First of all, we thank you for your faithfulness in giving to the ministries of Arlington Woods Church as we reach our community.